 What’s the project about?

 The ITC program supports Aboriginal and Torres Strait Islander people who live with complex chronic conditions to manage their conditions and to access and coordinate the health care they need.
-To improve access to culturally safe and responsive care, and to improve outcomes under the ITC program, the Improving Cultural Competency of Mainstream Primary Care project will provide cultural safety training and other supports to mainstream primary health care providers across Northern Queensland.
+To improve access to culturally safe and responsive care and outcomes under the ITC program, the Improving Cultural Competency of Mainstream Primary Care project will provide cultural safety training and other support to mainstream primary health care providers across Northern Queensland.

 How’s the project being delivered?

-Indigenous Allied Health Australia (IAHA) is a national, community controlled Aboriginal and Torres Strait Islander health workforce organisation.
-IAHA were announced as the successful provider for the Improving Cultural Competency of Mainstream Primary Care project.
+Indigenous Allied Health Australia (IAHA) is a national, community-controlled Aboriginal and Torres Strait Islander health workforce organisation.
+IAHA was announced as the successful provider for the Improving Cultural Competency of Mainstream Primary Care project.

-• What do we need to know to be more cultural safe and responsive (knowing);
+- What do we need to know to be more culturally safe and responsive (knowing);

 What training is available?

-Services in the NQPHN region will have access to online learning modules which can be worked through at your own pace.
-The online learning provides national context to the health and wellbeing of Aboriginal and Torres Strait Islander people and communities, introduces the IAHA Cultural Responsiveness in Action Framework and important concepts in cultural safety, and encourages learners to start to plan for how to be more culturally safe in their practice.
+Services in the NQPHN region will have access to online learning modules, which you can work through at your own pace.
+The online learning provides national context to the health and wellbeing of Aboriginal and Torres Strait Islander people and communities, introduces the IAHA Cultural Responsiveness in Action Framework and important concepts in cultural safety, and encourages learners to start planning to be more culturally safe in their practice.

-In addition to the online learning, workshops will be hosted to further learn, share knowledge and to develop practical strategies to be more culturally safe and responsive in working with Aboriginal and Torres Strait Islander people.
-Face to face and online facilitated sessions will be available, see below for more information.
+In addition to the online learning, workshops will be hosted to learn further, share knowledge, and develop practical strategies to be more culturally safe and responsive in working with Aboriginal and Torres Strait Islander people.
+Face-to-face and online facilitated sessions will be available; see below for more information.

-More information about IAHA’s training is available here and you can view this short video to find out more.
+More information about IAHA’s training is available here.
+You can view this short video to learn more.

 How do we enrol?